-Boris Johnson's ethics adviser Geidt resigns
+Boris Johnson's ethics adviser Lord Geidt resigns

 It comes a day after he spoke of "frustrations" with the PM's actions.

-Appearing before a parliamentary select committee on Tuesday, Lord Geidt did not deny suggestions that he had considered resigning after the prime minister was fined for breaching lockdown rules by attending a party in Downing Street.
+Lord Geidt's predecessor as ethics adviser, Sir Alex Allan, resigned after the prime minister overruled him over a report into alleged bullying by Home Secretary Priti Patel.

+It was reported that Lord Geidt had threatened to quit last month after the publication of the Sue Gray report into lockdown breaches in Downing Street unless Mr Johnson issued a public explanation for his conduct.

-He told the Public Administration and Constitutional Affairs Committee: "Resignation is one of the rather blunt but few tools available to the adviser.
+Appearing before a parliamentary select committee on Tuesday, Lord Geidt said: "Resignation is one of the rather blunt but few tools available to the adviser.
 I am glad that my frustrations were addressed in the way that they were."

-Lord Geidt was appointed as ethics adviser after his predecessor, Sir Alex Allan, resigned over the prime minister's decision to overrule him over a report into alleged bullying by Home Secretary Priti Patel.
+In a brief statement on Wednesday, he said: "With regret, I feel that it is right that I am resigning from my post as independent adviser on ministers' interests."

+Mr Johnson was fined in April over a surprise birthday party in his honour that he attended in Downing Street in June 2020.

 Lord Geidt previously served as the Queen's private secretary and before that he was an Army intelligence officer and diplomat.